-Thin Mint Fudge: Semisweet chocolate fudge flavored with peppermint and topped with Thin Mint cookies.
+This Thin Mint Fudge is a semisweet chocolate fudge flavored with peppermint and topped with Thin Mint cookies.

 Today the Pittsburgh Penguins visited the White House.